Catholic Church sexual abuse cases in Europe

 The Catholic sexual abuse scandal in Europe has affected several dioceses in European nations.
 This article summarises reported cases of sexual abuse perpetrated by clergy and representatives of the Catholic Church by country and diocese.

 Italy is an exceptional case as the 1929 Lateran Treaty gave the Vatican legal autonomy from Italy, giving the clergy recourse to Vatican rather than Italian law.

-It has been reported that since Pope Francis was elected pope the Vatican gradually increased its efforts to deal with clerical sexual abuse, for example in 2019 discontinuing the application of "pontifical secrecy" to sex abuse legal proceedings.
-This affects all countries.
+It has been reported that, ever since Pope Francis was elected pope, the Vatican gradually increased its efforts to deal with clerical sexual abuse.
+For example, in 2019, it discontinued the application of "pontifical secrecy" to sex abuse legal proceedings; this measure affects all countries.

 Austria

 Archdiocese of Vienna

 In 1995, Cardinal Hans Hermann Groër stepped down as head of the Roman Catholic Church in Austria following accusations of sexual misconduct.
 In 1998, he left the country.
 He remained a cardinal.

 Diocese of Sankt Pölten

 Bishop Kurt Krenn resigned from his post in 2004 after there was a scandal concerning child pornography allegedly being downloaded by a student at the seminary.
 Up to 40,000 photos and an undisclosed number of films, including child pornography, were found on the computer of one of the seminarians, but Krenn earlier angered many by calling the images a "childish prank".